tymbalodeon/penn-canvas/README.md

 3. Acquire the Courseware team's Data Warehouse username and password and store in Penn Canvas' config file (see below)
 4. Make sure you are connected to Penn's [GlobalProtect VPN](https://www.isc.upenn.edu/how-to/university-vpn-getting-started-guide)

-#### CLI config generator
+#### Config

+##### Automatic generator

 A config file can be generated for you by running `penn-canvas config`.
-You will be prompted to input values for each item you wish to add (you will be given a chance to skip items you are not using).
+You will be prompted to input values for each item you wish to add (you will be given a chance to skip items you are not using them).
 Input will not be displayed on screen.
 If you try to run another command without a config file, you will also be prompted to generate one before proceeding.

-If you need to quickly check the values of your config file, you can run `penn-canvas config --view`, which will display all the current values on screen (you will be asked to confirm that you wish to display sensitive information on screen).

-#### Manual config creation
+##### Manual creation

 You may also create your config file manually.
 Penn-Canvas expects the location to be "$HOME/.config/penn-canvas" and the contents to be (fields may be left blank):